 Why should I choose Flex fencing over traditional wood fencing?

 Flex fencing was specifically designed and engineered for the horse and livestock industry.
 It is a high quality, safer, and stronger alternative to board or traditional fence.
 It offers your horse a safer environment with much less maintenance for you as well as easier installation.

-How many rails should I use?
+How many rails of Flex fence should I use?

 We want to be sure that your horses are as safe as possible.
 With horses, an ounce of protection outweighs injury and costly vet bills.
 A four-rail fence provides the best visible barrier, closer rail spacing, and peace of mind.
 We also have many ideas for your foals, yearlings, or stallions.
 We can suggest ideas for “nursery paddocks” featuring combination fencing, and fences to fit your budget without sacrificing the safety of your horse.

-How many spoolers do I need?
+How many splicers do I need for my Flex fence?

 Placing the rail on the inside of the post is recommended; it will always be stronger this way as the rail is between the animal and post.
 Aesthetically, rails on the outside of the post may look better.
 The 1 1/2” stainless steel screws hold the rail tight provided you correctly follow the installation instructions.

 Most horses do not like to chew on polymer fencing.
 It is not palatable to them.
 If horses abuse the railing we recommend installing a line of electric fencing on the inside or using a crib strap.

 I have seen a Flex fence that sags, what causes this?